jonathanmaron/ctw-cast/README.md

 # Package "ctw/ctw-cast"

-Type-safe casting utility for PHP 8.3+ applications with comprehensive error handling and PHPStan 2 compatibility.
+Type-safe casting utility for PHP 8.3+ applications with comprehensive error handling.

 ## Why This Library Exists

 PHP's native type casting is permissive and can produce unexpected results.
-When you cast `(string) $value`, PHP will attempt to convert almost anything—often silently failing or producing nonsensical output.
+When you cast `(string) $value`, PHP will attempt to convert almost anything—often silently failing, throwing a TypeError or producing nonsensical output.
 This becomes especially problematic when:

 1. **Interfacing with legacy non-typed libraries** that return `mixed` types without proper type declarations